 Total Osmolarity 245

-- b) ORS has a balanced formula of salts, glucose and electrolytes which act at the transporter pumps namely the sodium-glucose co-transporter present in the intestinal cells.
-The sodium-glucose transporter (SGLT1) in intestine mediates the sodium dependent glucose uptake in the ration of 1:1 from the administered oral rehydration solutions.
+- b) Vitalyte ORS has a balanced formula of salts, glucose, and electrolytes which act at the transporter pumps namely the sodium-glucose co-transporter present in the intestinal cells.
+The sodium-glucose transporter (SGLT1) in intestine mediates the sodium-dependent glucose uptake in the ration of 1:1 from the administered oral rehydration solutions.
 Transport of glucose causes solvent drag; it takes water molecules along with it across the transporter pump.
-Also the Osmolarity differences created reabsorbs water out of the intestinal gut into the body thus helps in reversing electrolyte imbalances.
-Potassium salts present in ORS restore the potassium levels of plasma.
+Also, the Osmolarity differences created reabsorbs water out of the intestinal gut into the body thus helps in reversing electrolyte imbalances.
+Potassium salts present in Vitalyte ORS restore the potassium levels of plasma.
 Citrate salts present in ORS act as alkalinizing agent by countering the metabolic acidosis due to the dehydration.

 Vitalyte-ORS is indicated in dehydration states associated with diarrhea of varied etiologies.

 It is also indicated for people who are not dehydrated and those who show signs and symptoms such as increased thirst, decreased urine output, dry mouth, fatigue, low urine volume with yellowish color compared to normal, headache, dry skin and dizziness which are indicative of mild to moderate dehydration.